Florence | Travel Guide

-How much money should I bring to Florence?
+How much money should I take to Florence?

-Like the rest of Italy, Florence's currency is euros, however prices in the city's tourist hotspots can be pretty high compared to the rest of the country.
-We think it's a good idea to purchase tickets to attractions before your holiday, so you can spread the cost and avoid carrying a lot money.
+Like the rest of Italy Florence's currency is euros.
+Prices in the city's tourist hotspots can be pretty high so we think it's a good idea to purchase tickets to attractions before your holiday to spread the cost and avoid carrying a lot money.

-Where can I get the best deals in Florence?
+Where to get the best prices in Florence

-As with most popular destinations, you can expect to pay a lot more when sitting out on the main squares of Florence.
-For the best deals, have a trek just a few streets away from the tourist spots; you'll be amazed at how quickly the price drops!
+As with most popular destinations, you can expect to pay a lot more sitting out on the main squares of Florence.
+For the best prices, walk just a few streets away from the main tourist spots and you'll be amazed at how quickly the price drops!

-If you're looking to frequent Florence's bars and clubs, be prepared to fork over €3-4 for a beer and €8-10 for a cocktail in some of the trendier haunts.
+If you're looking to visit Florence's bars and clubs, be prepared to pay €3-4 for a beer and €8-10 for a cocktail in some of the trendier haunts.
 We think Piazza Santa Croce is definitely worth a visit on a night out.
 Saluti!

-You'll also find many restaurants in Florence offer a service called Aperitivo, from 6/7-9pm, where you buy a glass of wine (or equivalent drink for those who aren't fans of a nice Chianti) for €7 and get an all-you-can-eat buffet included in the price.
+You'll also find many restaurants in Florence offer a service called Aperitivo, from 6/7-9pm, where you buy a glass of wine (or equivalent drink) for €7 and get an all-you-can-eat buffet included in the price.
 A reasonably priced, authentic Italian experience!